BA (Hons) Fine Art

 Since graduating with First-Class Honours, I’ve already secured a commission as part of an Arts Council England and Blackburn with Darwen Borough Council-funded project to address the narrative of a segregated Blackburn.

-In the second year of university I got married and was concerned that married life would get in the way of my studies.
-This wasn’t the case because studying at the University Centre at Blackburn College is incredibly flexible.
+In the second year of University I got married and was concerned that married life would get in the way of my studies.
+This wasn’t the case because studying at the Blackburn University Centre is incredibly flexible.
 I was able to conduct all the research I needed to and complete the necessary work within my studio hours.
-Coincidentally, I learned that my husband was also from an arts background and had also graduated from the University Centre at Blackburn College.
-Our similar backgrounds meant that he understood the time and effort that went into creating work and his family openly embraced my efforts and interests.

 Programme leader Jamie Holman really transformed the Fine Art degree and how we studied.
 From drawing to painting to 3D model creation; he developed us into multi-disciplinary contemporary artists through a number of commissions and opportunities we wouldn’t have received anywhere else.
 Whether it was the National Festival of Making or commissions through Super Slow Way, we were encouraged to respond to open calls and opportunities anywhere we could and were able to raise our profiles as artists as a result.
 We even renovated and created a local gallery space – PRISM Contemporary – which has exhibited a number of renowned artists since its opening.
 The many hours of effort and dedication in maintaining the space transformed our year group into a close-knit community of artists.